wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 &nbsp;

-CROWN, a non-invasive device announced in March, uses eight sensors to detect brain waves, and through the dedicated "Neurosity Shift app," it can measure your level of concentration and relaxation on your smartphone.
+CROWN, a non-invasive device announced in March, uses eight sensors to detect brain waves, and through the dedicated "Neurosity Shift app," it can measure your level of concentration and relaxation.

 Also, by linking the app to your Spotify account, you can **discover songs that increase your productivity based on your brain activity, and mute your notifications based on your level of concentration**.
 These features will lead you to a "**[flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>)**" where you are completely immersed in the moment.